 Can Lack of Sleep Cause Fatigue?

 Don’t let lack of sleep slow you down.
 Treatments are available!
 Call our knowledgeable team today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Fatigue is more than just feeling tired, although that does play a part.
 There are a few different types of fatigue that people can experience for different reasons.

 – Physical fatigue is the most widely known and the one most people think of when they hear the word fatigue.
 This type is defined through the body feeling exhausted.
 This can be the result of strenuous activities or work, in which the body has worked hard and exhausted the energy in the body.
 It can also be the result of a chronic illness such as chronic pain or an autoimmune disease.
 Physical fatigue can be further broken down to muscle fatigue, stemming from exercise or strenuous activity impacting the muscles, and adrenal fatigue, which is the result of a hormonal imbalance.

 – Mental fatigue is the result of the overuse of the brain.
 This is typically the result of performing activities that involve mind work, whether through work, school, or other activities that work the brain.
 It can impact a person’s ability to focus, concentrate, think clearly, and come to correct conclusions on problems.